How to Sleep Cool on a Memory Foam Mattress

 When it comes to the best sheets for memory foam mattresses and other assorted bedding, we usually recommend natural fibers over synthetic ones for extra breathability.
 Some of our favorite types of sheets include:

 - Best Linen Sheets

 - Best Percale Cotton Sheets

 Are You Sleeping Comfortably?

-While not known as a cooling mattress, steps can be taken to improve overall cooling in a memory foam bed.
+While not known as a cooling mattress, steps can be taken to improve overall cooling in a memory foam bed such as cooling sheets or a cooling mattress topper.
 If you’re considering purchasing this type of mattress, we recommend choosing a plant-based memory foam bed.
 Its layers include open-cell construction and plant-based foams.

-For those who do sleep on a memory foam bed, there are a few steps you can take to prevent overheating.
-Check out our posts for cool bed sheets and foundations to learn which of 2022’s best mattress accessories will help you sleep the best!
+For those who do sleep on memory foam pads, there are a few steps you can take to prevent overheating.
+Check out our posts for cool bed sheets and foundations to learn which of 2022’s best mattress and accessories will help you sleep the best!